 We are in a climate crisis.
-If you have the privilege to live in a developed country, you might not have personally felt its effect (yet), but it is happening my friends, and it’s scary AF.
-(CleanTechnica has called climate change a “slow-motion, multi-generational train wreck“, and I don’t disagree.)
+If you are a priviliaged individual – whether because of your resources, education, nationality or other factors – you might not have personally felt its effect (yet), but it is happening my friends, and it’s scary AF.
+CleanTechnica has called climate change a “slow-motion, multi-generational train wreck“, and I don’t disagree.

 But even as similar headlines appear repeatedly, many (or most?) people aren’t making the connection between the climate and themselves.
 “What I do is a small drop in the bucket”, while true, is exactly the kind of sentiment that translates to “so it doesn’t matter if I recycle, drive less, etc.”

 Truth is, we all contribute to climate change, intentionally or unintentionally (though some more than others).
 And while this crisis can never be solved by individuals alone, governments and businesses will not step up unless there is an activated, informed, and engaged populace.
-Here are 100 things you can do, because the best way to beat inertia is action.
+Hence – I’ve complied a list of 100 things you can do, because the best way to beat inertia is action.

 This list is by no means comprehensive, and not every action item will be appropriate for you.
 It’s a collection of quick-hits, a resource for ideas, and you can always click on the links to learn more (some of them are my own writing here and on IG; others are writings from others I learn from and admire.)
 No I have not done every one of them; I’m not perfect!